Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

 Although traditionally treated independently, recent efforts have begun to integrate image registration with biomechanical modeling.
-Physics-informed neural networks (PINNs) incorporate biomechanical constraints, aiming to retain the speed of data-driven methods while ensuring anatomical and physical plausibility.
+Physics-informed neural networks (PINNs) or DL models that learn from biomechanical priors aim to retain the speed of data-driven methods while ensuring anatomical and physical plausibility.
 Common strategies include using biomechanical models to generate synthetic ground truth deformations for supervised DL-based registration approaches \citep{assis2025deep}, incorporating PDE-based loss terms \citep{min2024biomechanics}, using FEM outputs as priors or regularizers \citep{hu2018adversarial}, or directly driving FEM-based models with sparse intraoperative information such as matched keypoints \citep{frisken2020comparison}.
 These hybrid methods represent promising avenues for bridging the performance and generalizability gap in brain deformation compensation.
-Section~\ref{sec:biomech_modeling_physics_registration} dives deeper into methods for biomechanical modeling of the brain and physics-guided intraoperative registration.
+Section~\ref{sec:biomech_modeling_physics_registration} examines methods for biomechanical modeling of the brain and physics-guided intraoperative registration.